Survivor: San Juan del Sur: Reception

 Entertainment Weeklys Survivor columnist Dalton Ross called the cast "boring, if not boorish," and said that there were no standout moments from the season.
 Ross added, "This is not a season that inspires anger or rage, just apathy, which is maybe the worst indictment of all."
 Despite adding that the final episodes of the season were an improvement, as well as praising Anderson's post-merge gameplay, Ross ultimately ranked it as the sixth-worst season of the series, only ahead of One World, Thailand, Fiji, Nicaragua, and Island of the Idols.
 Survivor: Tocantins runner-up and People’s Survivor columnist Stephen Fishbach called it a "humdrum" season, and although it had "a great winner", he also called the Final Tribal Council "one of the worst in the show's history."
 While Tom Santilli of Examiner.com reserved some praise for aspects such as the idol plays and the memorability of Keith Nale, he said that the season "mainly consisted of a cast full of people who could only be considered as 'non-gamers,'" and ultimately concluded that "something about this season didn't quite click, and I'm afraid that most of it will be forgotten over time."
 Gordon Holmes of Xfinity similarly summarized: "I don't get this season.
 There are big, interesting moves, but it doesn't feel right.
 It just doesn't pop."
 Host Jeff Probst acknowledged the season as lackluster, especially in comparison to the previous four seasons.
 In response to whether or not he disliked most of the cast, he stated that "there was a lot of frustration this season", but similarly to Ross, added that "it got a lot better as it went along."

 The season was ranked as the fifth-worst by Andrea Deiher of Zap2it in 2015, only ahead of Africa, Vanuatu, Thailand, and Redemption Island.
 In 2015, a poll by Rob Has a Podcast ranked this season 22nd out of 30, with Rob Cesternino ranking this season 15th.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 16th out of 40.
 In 2020, "The Purple Rock Podcast" ranked San Juan Del Sur 24th out of the 40 seasons, stating that the season "gets more interesting after the merge and has an excellent winner, but it’s hard to get past how unappealing this cast is."
 Later in the year, Inside Survivor likewise ranked this season 24th out of 40 calling the pre-merge "relatively unremarkable" but said that it improved after the merge with "a slew of entertaining blindsides, idol plays, and one of the all-time great winning endgames from Natalie."
+In 2024, Nick Caruso of TVLine ranked this season 41st out of 47.